demisto/content-docs/docs/integrations/code-conventions.md

 * The `ReadableContentsFormat` dictates how to format the value passed to the `HumanReadable` field.
 * The `EntryContext` is the dictionary of context outputs for a given command.
 For more information see [Outputs](#outputs).
 * The `IndicatorTimeline` is an optional field (available from Server version 5.5.0 and up) .
 It is only applicable for commands that operate on indicators.
 It is a dictionary (or list of dictionaries) of the following format:
+* The `PollingCommand` runs after the time period (in seconds) designated in the `NextRun` argument.
+* The `NextRun` argument is the next run time in seconds for the `PollingCommand`.
+The `PollingCommand` executes after this time period.
+* The `Timeout` argument is the timeout in seconds for polling sequence command execution.
+However, if a user has provided an `execution-timeout`, it overrides the timeout specified by this field.
+* `PollingArgs` are the arguments that will be used while running the `PollingCommand`.

     ```python
     {
         'Value': indicator_value,  # for example, an IP address like '8.8.8.8'